ibexa/documentation-user/docs/commerce/shipping_management/configure_shipping_methods.md

 Details about shipping cost differ between shipping methods:

-- Flat rate requires setting a specific fixed cost for shipping for a given currency.
+- Flat rate requires setting a specific fixed cost for shipping, expressed as net value in a given currency.
+This value is then displayed during checkout and added to the total order amount when the store customer selects a specific shipping method.
-- Free shipping required setting the minimum order value (in a given currency) above which the shipping is free.
+- Free shipping requires setting the minimum order value (in a given currency) above which the shipping is free.

 ![Configuring free shipping](free_shipping.png)

 4\.
+Toggle the **Availability** switch on, so that store customers can select this shipping method during checkout.

+5\.
 Click **Create** to save your changes.

-## Edit an existing shipping method
+## Edit or edit an existing shipping method

 1\.
 In the left panel, go to **Commerce** -> **Shipping methods**.

 ![Shipping methods list](shipping_methods_list.png)

 2\.
-Find the shipping method that you intend to edit by using the search field and filters.
+Find the shipping method that you intend to edit or delete by using the search field and filters.

 3\.
+If you are deleting a shipping method, select a box next to its name and click **Delete**.
+Otherwise, skip to step 4.

+!!! note "Shipping methods for existing orders"

+    If orders exist that use a specific shipping method, you can only deactivate this method by toggling the **Availability** switch off.

+4\.
 Click the **Edit** button next to the method in the list.

-4\.
+5\.
 Edit the necessary details.

-5\.
+6\.
 Click **Update** to save your changes.